ZarmDev/transitHelper/README.md

 To use in a html file add this to your <head> tag:

 ```<script src="https://cdn.jsdelivr.net/gh/ZarmDev/transitHelper@latest/dist/bundle.js"></script>```

+# Important
+If you are considering using this, use the file src/server-to-test.ts and it has examples for every function that work.

+To see how to use a function, find the app.get with the function name. (scroll through the file)

+To actually try the function, clone the repository and
+run ```npm run start```.
+Wait until you see localhost://whateveritshows and then you can open that link and put the function name in the url.

+For example:

+After running npm run start and going to ```http://localhost:8082/getTrainLineShapes``` you should
+see output in the console.

 # All the commands and if they have been implemented
 (✅ if implemented, ❕if it works but isnt finished, ❌ if not working or not implemented)